The Physical Impossibility of Death in the Mind of Someone Living

-The Physical Impossibility of Death in the Mind of Someone Living is an artwork created in 1991 by Damien Hirst, an English artist and a leading member of the "Young British Artists" (or YBA).
+The Physical Impossibility of Death in the Mind of Someone Living is an artwork created in 1991 by Damien Hirst, an English artist and a leading member of the "Young British Artists" (or YBA, also known as "Britart").
 It consists of a preserved tiger shark submerged in formalin in a glass-panel display case.

 It was originally commissioned in 1991 by Charles Saatchi, who sold it in 2004 to Steven A. Cohen for an undisclosed amount, widely reported to have been at least $8 million.
 However, the title of Don Thompson's book, The $12 Million Stuffed Shark: The Curious Economics of Contemporary Art, suggests a higher figure.

 Owing to deterioration of the original 14 ft tiger shark, it was replaced with a new specimen in 2006.
 It was on loan to the Metropolitan Museum of Art in New York City from 2007 to 2010.

 It is considered an iconic work of British art in the 1990s, and has become a symbol of Britart worldwide.

 Background and concept

 The work was funded by the businessman Charles Saatchi, who in 1991 had offered to pay for whatever artwork Hirst wanted to create.
 The shark cost Hirst £6,000 and the total cost of the work was £50,000.
-Hirst asked Doris Lockhart for a loan to cover the cost of shipping the shark from Australia, but she gave him the required amount.
-In return, Hirst invited Lockhart to choose anything she liked from his studio, and she selected a piece called The Only Way is Up.
+Hirst asked Saatchi's ex-wife, art collector Doris Lockhart, for a loan to cover the cost of shipping the shark from Australia, but she gave him the money outright.
+In return, Hirst invited Lockhart to choose anything she liked from his studio, and she selected a piece called The Only Way Is Up.
 The shark was caught off Hervey Bay in Queensland, Australia, by a fisherman commissioned to do so.
 Hirst wanted something "big enough to eat you".